 Most people automatically assume that aftermarket radiators are superior or better than OEM or the more expensive units on the market.
-Like most things; you generally get what you pay for and higher end radiators sport superior cooling capabilities while the lesser alternatives generally cool worse than OEM.
+Like most things; you generally get what you pay for and higher-end radiators sport superior cooling capabilities while the lesser alternatives generally cool worse than OEM.
 We will be looking at photos from two different cores at Verus today, a low-quality unit and a high-quality unit (typically used in all forms of Motorsports) and comparing the two units.
 We will only be looking at the cores primarily; as this is where the majority of the heat transfer takes place.
 The primary details we will be looking at will be the brazing quality, the tube construction, and the fin construction.

-We are pulling from information from past employment where we supplied all forms of motorsports with high-quality cooling components; from IndyCar and F1, to NASCAR, WEC, Trophy Trucks, Sprint Cars and everything in between.
+We are pulling from information from past employment where we supplied all forms of motorsports with high-quality cooling components; from IndyCar and

 Core Make Up